pygame/pygame/docs/reST/ref/sprite.rst

        if set to 1, it is repainted and then set to 0 again if set to 2 then it is always dirty ( repainted each frame, flag is not reset)
-       0 means that it is not dirty and therefor not repainted again
+       0 means that it is not dirty and therefore not repainted again

    blendmode = 0